 It is not suitable to provide support or offer comfort.
 It also breaks down fast and will need to be replaced quickly.
 It is better to spend a little more on a higher quality product that will last longer, so customers are really getting their money’s worth out of it.

 This is a step up from conventional, as it usually weighs 1.5 pounds per cubic foot, but can reach the 2-pound range.
 It lasts longer and retains its firmness longer than conventional varieties, but not as long as higher grades of PU or quality innerspring support cores.

-High density polyurethane is fairly inexpensive to manufacture, so it is a popular pick in support layers, and this includes higher end mattresses.
-It does not hold you up quite as well as higher grades, but it is a fantastic support to quality comfort layers.
+High-density polyurethane is fairly inexpensive to manufacture, so it is a popular pick in support layers, and this includes higher-end mattresses.
+It does not hold one up quite as well as higher grades, but it is a fantastic support to quality comfort layers.